Bitcoin Markets & Price

 A bear market is characterized by declining asset prices and negative investor sentiment.
 Bitcoin markets may experience a bear market at different times than equity markets.

-With a market cap of about $1 trillion, bitcoin accounts for less than 0.1% of all of the world’s aggregate wealth (somewhere north of $1 quadrillion).
+With a market cap of about $825 billion, bitcoin accounts for less than 0.1% of all of the world’s aggregate wealth (somewhere north of $1 quadrillion).
 Other competing stores of value include gold, bonds, real estate, and high art.

 A bull market is characterized by a sustained increase in asset prices, investor optimism, and positive news.
 Bitcoin markets may experience a bull market at different times than equity markets.